Pacifism: Later 20th century

 Baptist minister Martin Luther King Jr. led a civil rights movement in the U.S., employing Gandhian nonviolent resistance to repeal laws enforcing racial segregation and to work for integration of schools, businesses and government.
 In 1957, his wife Coretta Scott King, along with Albert Schweitzer, Benjamin Spock and others, formed the Committee for a Sane Nuclear Policy (now Peace Action) to resist the nuclear arms race.
 In 1958 British activists formed the Campaign for Nuclear Disarmament with Bertrand Russell as its president.

+In the United States in the 1960s opponents of the Vietnam War began demonstrating locally especially on college campuses.
+On May 19, 1963, the New York Times reported: "Peace groups bud (and wither) with such frequency that even the experts can't keep track of them.
+They come in all shapes and sizes–professional groups... religious groups, demonstrators and nondemonstrators, sophisticated groups and peacenik amateurs."

-In 1960, Thich Nhat Hanh came to the U.S. to study comparative religion at Princeton University and was subsequently appointed a lecturer in Buddhism at Columbia University.
-Nhất Hạnh had written a letter to King in 1965 entitled "Searching for the Enemy of Man" and met with King in 1966 to urge him to publicly denounce the Vietnam War.
-In a famous 1967 speech at Riverside Church in New York City, King publicly questioned the U.S. involvement in Vietnam for the first time.
+Martin Luther King, in a famous April 4, 1967, speech at Riverside Church in New York City, publicly questioned the U.S. involvement in Vietnam for the first time.